ViibeoAutomation

 Step 1: Choose your niche.
 Faceless TikTok works best in topic-driven niches rather than personality-driven ones.
 Finance tips, life hacks, product reviews, motivational content, history facts, and "did you know" formats all perform well with no face on screen.
 Pick one niche you can sustain for at least 100 videos.

 Step 2: Pick your AI video tool.
 Not all AI video generators support auto-posting.
 You need a tool that handles the full pipeline: script generation, voiceover, visuals, assembly, and scheduled publishing directly to TikTok.
-Viibeo is built specifically for this — you set up a series once and it runs daily without any manual intervention.
+Viibeo is built for this: set up a series once and it can run daily without manual uploads.

 Step 3: Configure your series.
 Define your content theme, choose a voiceover style, set your visual format (AI images, stock footage, or a mix), and write a guiding prompt like "30-second daily finance tips for millennials, clear and direct tone."
 The more specific your configuration, the more consistent the output.

 Step 4: Connect your TikTok account.
-This happens via OAuth — you authorize the tool to post on your behalf.
+This happens via OAuth: you authorize the tool to post on your behalf.
 No password sharing.
 You can revoke access any time.
-The connection is the same type used by every major third-party social media tool.
+The connection is the same type used by major third-party social tools.

 Step 5: Set your schedule.
 Daily at 6 PM in your timezone is a solid starting point for TikTok.
 The algorithm rewards consistency over time-of-day optimization, especially early in your growth phase.
 Post daily for 30 days before experimenting with timing.

 Step 6: Launch and monitor.
 Your first videos go live automatically.
-Check analytics weekly rather than daily — you're looking for patterns over time, not individual video performance.
+Check analytics weekly rather than daily.
+Look for patterns over time, not single-video scores.
 Double down on formats and topics with higher completion rates.

 What Content Formats Work Best for Faceless Autopilot